SpendNode Rating for RedotPay

 - Net monthly cost: -$33 = -$396/yr

-Her verdict: "In Brazil, most crypto cards are not available or require extensive verification.
-RedotPay works with no-KYC basic access and Apple Pay.
-The fees are higher than I would like, but it is the only option that works reliably in my country.
-KAST has limited LATAM support and requires KYC.
+Her verdict: "In Brazil, most crypto cards are not available or have spotty acceptance.
+RedotPay verifies quickly and works reliably with Apple Pay everywhere I shop.
+The fees are higher than I would like, but it is the option that works in my country.
+KAST has limited LATAM support.
 RedotPay fills the gap."

 RedotPay vs Other Cards